albermax/innvestigate/README.md

 # iNNvestigate neural networks!

+## Note: The library is in under alpha testing!
+Please let us know if you find any bugs.

 ## Introduction

 In the recent years neural networks furthered the state of the art in many domains like, e.g., object detection and speech recognition.